decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 $ scripts/generateDeployTxs.js
 ```

 You will get the data needed to deploy as an output from this command.

-Copy the `senderAddress` and send `cost` amount
-of ether to that address on the Ethereum network you wish to deploy to.
-Once this tx is confirmed, simply send
+Copy the `senderAddress` and send `cost` amount of ether to that address on the Ethereum network you wish to deploy to.

-the `rawTx` to the same network. `contractAddress` is the address of the deployed contract.
-This will be the same on all
+Once this funding transaction is confirmed, simply send the `rawTx` to the same network.
+`contractAddress` is the address of the deployed contract.

-networks it's deployed to.
+`chainId` is intentionally not used in the transaction to make it simpler to deploy to the same address on all networks.

 ## Testing the Contracts